SaieelM/Library-Management-System/DOCUMENTATION.md

 # Library Management System — Feature Documentation

+This project is a comprehensive, single-file, command-line application built in C that manages the entire workflow of a small library: from cataloging books to tracking member borrowing history.
+It features role-based access for Admins and Members, persistent data storage using .dat files, and an automated fine calculation system.

 This document explains the major features of the Library Management System with practical examples and real-world analogies to help you understand how each component works.
+It synthesizes information from all project files (main.c, README.md, and DOCUMENTATION.docx).

 ---